jluc19/disambiguator/README.md

 	Annotation

 # Usage
+##Python Scraper:

-##Python Scraper: scrapes twitter.com for tweets based on keywords
+Scrapes twitter.com for tweets based on keywords

 In /twitter_scraper,